epics-containers/pvi/docs/index.rst

     This module is currently a proposal only, so all details are subject to change at any point.
-The documentation is written in the present tense, but no code is written yet.
+The documentation is written in the present tense, but only prototype code is written.

 PVI (PV Interface) is a framework for specifying the interface to an EPICS driver in a single `YAML`_ file.
 The initial target is asyn port driver based drivers, but it could be extended to streamDevice and other driver types at a later date.

 It allows the asyn parameter interface to be specified in a single place,